 All buses to Valletta drop off right next to the famous City Gate, the main entrance to the city.
 It’s an unmistakable sight, fashioned in the shape of a V, flanked by high sandstone walls either side, with two 25-metre metal spikes rising into the sky.

 This is the ideal pivot point to explore Valletta’s sightseeing highlights and it’s where our self-guided walking tour begins.
-If you would prefer to build your own tour, then Lonely Planet’s suggested route is a useful resource, or alternatively you can book a guided 3-hour walking tour of Valletta or even a dark side tour of the city to discover its spectral and mysterious legends.
+If you would prefer to build your own tour, then Lonely Planet’s suggested route is a useful resource.
+Alternatively you can book a guided 3-hour walking tour of Valletta or even a dark side tour of the city to discover its spectral and mysterious legends.

 Within close proximity to the gate you will find the Parliament Building, the Royal Opera House open-air theatre, Pjazze Jean de Valletta and Palazzo Parisio.